lwtan90/wilsonNGS/RNAseq/testdata/README.md

 | 7 | Gene Symbol / HGNC |
 | 8 | Biotype |
 | 9-whatever | FPKM of all samples |

+2. Scatterplot (scatterplot_withtext_SHAM_TAC.png)
+One of the plots that we can look at is scatterplot that represents the correlation between the two conditions (SHAM and TAC).
+The x-axis in the graph below shows average FPKM of SHAM cardiomyocytes and the y-axis shows average FPKM of TAC cardiomyocytes.

+![alt text] (https://github.com/lwtan90/wilsonNGS/blob/master/RNAseq/testdata/SHAMTAC/scatterplot_withtext_SHAM_TAC.png "scatterplot of Sham CM vs TAC CM")